 - 2 teaspoons tomato soup bullion

-Mash with potato masher or immersion blender if desired.
+- Mash beans with potato masher or an immersion blender if desired.
 Add additional water if needed.

 Thank you for hosting.
 I love sharing with your readers and always find inspiration here.
 Have a blessed week! #OverTheMoon #ThursdayFavoriteThings

 Can I make this soup in a slow cooker?